-Checks based on the source code:Check whether measures taken for key management are appropriate.
+Check whether measures taken for key management are appropriate.

-Risk Class B Risk Class C Risk Class D L6: Retrieval, verification, and indication of stored measurement data There shall be legally relevant software for reading, verifying and indicating stored measurement data.
-Specifying Notes: 1.
-The software shall have the capability to indicate the measurement data stored along with the relevant information (see L1).
-2. Retrieved data should be verified.
-3. Displayed or printed measurement data shall indicate an eventual violation of traceability and integrity.
-Required Documentation: Description of the functions of the retrieval software.
-Description how corrupted data is indicated.
-Validation Guidance: Checks based on documentation: Check that the retrieval software has the required capabilities Functional checks: Perform spot checks verifying that retrieval provides all necessary information.
-Example of an Acceptable Solution: The integrity and traceability of the stored measurement data is ensured by a signature over all data fields.
+Diek Class D Diek Class C Dials Class D Risk Class B Risk Class C Risk Class D

+L6: Retrieval, verification, and indication of stored measurement data

+There shall be legally relevant software for reading, verifying and indicating stored measurement data.

+- 1. The software shall have the capability to indicate the measurement data stored along with the relevant information (see L1). - 2.
+Retrieved data should be verified. - 3.
+Displayed or printed measurement data shall indicate an eventual violation of traceability and integrity.

+- Description of the functions of the retrieval software. - Description how corrupted data is indicated.

+· Check that the retrieval software has the required capabilities

+• Perform spot checks verifying that retrieval provides all necessary information.

+The integrity and traceability of the stored measurement data is ensured by a signature over all data fields.
 If the verification of the signature fails, the measurement data are indicated as invalid otherwise they are printed out.